-It's 102 days until Black Friday!
+It's now less than two months until Black Friday!
 If you don't know what that means, Black Friday is a huge American shopping event offering huge savings on electricals and more, and in 2014 it exploded across the rest of the world in unprecedented fashion.

 Forget Prime Day.
 On Black Friday last year, websites crashed, sales records were smashed and shoppers ravenously scooped up deals on tech, games and clothing in what was in many countries the biggest weekend of online shopping in history.